bastienSchaeffer/w_h/README.md

 w_h
 ===
-Contains the poster and the responsive app
+Contains the poster and the responsive app:

+=> for the app:
+	bower install
+	npm install

+	then:
+	grunt serve